Gifts for Dad From Kids

-Coming up with a cool Father’s Day gifts is not an easy task, but coming up with a good homemade gift for a dad is even more difficult.
-If you search the web, you will find out that the homemade gift ideas are pretty much reduced to mason jars filled with candy or nuts, mugs with handprints on them and “World’s best Dad” stuff, which are not bad but definitely expected.
+Coming up with a cool Father’s Day gift is not an easy task, but coming up with a good homemade gift for Dad is even more difficult.
+If you search the web, you will find out that the homemade gift ideas are pretty much reduced to mason jars filled with candy or nuts, mugs with handprints on them and “World’s Best Dad” stuff, which are not bad but definitely expected.

 Most kids love drawing, painting and making up stories, so they will have a lot of fun with this first Father’s Day gift idea.
-It is an interesting book about a superhero dad, called "", that kids can illustrate from cover to cover.
-Simple sentences are written on top or bottom of each page to tell the story and the rest of the page is left blank for the kid to draw pictures.
-Dad Can Do Anything
+It is an interesting book about a superhero dad, called Dad Can Do Anything, that kids can illustrate from cover to cover.
+Simple sentences are written on top or bottom of each page to tell the story, and the rest of the page is left blank for the kid to draw pictures.

 This is the perfect mix between a thoughtful handmade gift and an inexpensive store-bought gift that dads will keep for a very long time.
 We all know that a lot of gifts toddlers and kids make end up in the trash a month later, but this one won’t be one of them.

-You have probably heard about companies that make jewelry and key rings from children’s drawing.
+You have probably heard about companies that make jewelry and key rings from children’s drawings.
 These are very meaningful and unique keepsake gifts that every parent would love.
 However, these can cost between $90 and $140, depending on the complexity of the kid’s drawing.
-Since not everyone can afford to spend $90 on a key ring, we can suggest making something similar yourself, using polymer clay.
+Since not everyone can afford to spend $90 on a key ring, we can suggest making something similar yourself using polymer clay.

-For this homemade gift you will need dad’s favorite chocolate and an .
+For this homemade gift, you will need Dad’s favorite chocolate and an alphabet silicone mold.
 To make the gift even fancier, you can pack the chocolates in an empty Ferrero Rocher box, for example, because it is transparent and you can see the message through it.
-Check out the video on the right to see how to remove those nasty stickers from the boxes. alphabet silicone mold
+Check out the video below to see how to remove those nasty stickers from the boxes.

-Instead of the traditional Father’s Day card, kids can give their dads flip books.
+Instead of the traditional Father’s Day card, kids can give their dads flipbooks.
 Remember those?
 The small books that give the illusion of animation when the pages are flipped quickly?
-If the kids are old enough they can created hand-drawn books, the old-fashioned way—with a pad of paper and a pen.
-The other option is to make a photo flip book.
-There is an awesome idea for a Kiss Book at Inner Child Fun that looks like a lot of fun and dads will sure love it.
+If the kids are old enough, they can create hand-drawn books the old-fashioned way—with a pad of paper and a pen.
+The other option is to make a photo flipbook.
+There is an awesome idea for a Kiss Book at Inner Child Fun that looks like a lot of fun, and dads are sure to love it.